The Simpsons: Bart's Nightmare: Development

 Bart's Nightmare was developed by Sculptured Software and chiefly designed by Bill Williams.
 Company meddling during the production of the game prompted Williams to leave the video game industry.
 The Simpsons creator Matt Groening was involved with the development of earlier video games based on the series, having final approval on all storylines and character designs.
 For Bart's Nightmare, Groening altered the color of Bart's eyes, as he felt they were originally too yellow.

 Reception

 Entertainment Weekly wrote: "Falling asleep while doing his homework, Bart has to battle with the demons of his subconscious—imagining himself as, among others, a rampaging green Bartzilla and a caped Bartman.
 A surreal blast."
 Super Gamer reviewed the SNES version and gave a review score of 73%, writing: "It looks as good as the cartoon, but sadly playability is irritatingly tough and not as imaginative as the graphics."
 Nintendo Power scored the SNES version 15/20, writing "the characters and situations in this adventure are very inventive.
 I like all of the things that Bart can do, but find him sometimes difficult to control."

+The cartoony and colorful graphics, humor, and scenarios were praised as imaginative, well-animated and reflective of the TV series.
+The playability, particularly with the control, was poorly-received as awkward and difficult.
+Reviewing for the first issue of Super Play, Jonathan Davies found all of the sub-games "absolutely brilliant" and smartly designed, exceeding his expectations of a multi-sub-game product.
+Total! was more mixed, only considering some of the sub-games well-done.